csprance/gecs/README.md

 @export var should_bounce := false
 ```

 2. **Define Properties**: Add any properties that represent the data for this component.
 Use the `@export` keyword to make them editable in the inspector.
+This allows you to use them in the godot editor to design entities with components and modify those properties.

 ## Creating Entities